Who must file

 Total Taxable Income

-- For a W-2, the date range during which the wages were earned.
+- The date range during which the wages were earned.

-Note that workplace and resident municipality information can't be assumed from the taxpayer's address on the Federal return as well as the addresses shown on the W-2 or W-2G.
+Note that workplace and resident municipality information can't be assumed from the taxpayer's address on the federal return as well as the address shown on the W-2G.

-Non W-2 Income (Schedule J) - Schedule J is for reporting net income/loss on Federal Schedules C, E, and F as well as many other miscellaneous income items.
-Additionally, residents of a RITA municipality should report pass-through income from a partnership, S corp, or trust in their RITA resident municipality.
+Non W-2 Income - This section is used to complete Schedule J, reporting net income/loss on federal Schedules C, E, and F as well as many other miscellaneous income items.
+Additionally, residents of a RITA municipality should report pass-through income from a partnership, S corp, or estate or trust in their RITA resident municipality.
 (Nonresidents do not report pass-through income here.)
 Refer to RITA for a list of income that is considered taxable and non-taxable here.

-Included in the menus for the other three RITA and/or non-RITA municipalities is a menu item to enter income From Federal Schedule E Part/S-Corp/Trust Income(Loss).
-If you are preparing Schedule P outside of TaxSlayer Pro, the amount here is equal to Schedule P Line 26d for the same column.
+Included in every menu is a field to enter income labeled Part/SCorp/Trust Income/Loss From Federal Schedule E. If you are completing Schedule P outside of TaxSlayer ProWeb, the amount to enter here is equal to Schedule P Line 26d for the same column.
+If you're not completing Schedule P, enter the amount of income on federal Schedule E from each partnership, S corporation, or estate or trust.

 Tax Rate

-Select the municipality from the drop down list.
+Select the taxpayer's resident municipality from the drop down list.

 Total Credits Allowable

-Tax Paid by your Partnership/S Corp to RITA - If the credit for tax paid by a pass-through entity to the resident's RITA municipality was calculated on Worksheet R, enter the amount of the calculated credit here.
+Tax Paid By Your Partnership/S Corp to Any RITA Municipality - If the credit for tax paid by a pass-through entity to the resident's RITA municipality was calculated on Worksheet R, enter the amount of the calculated credit here.

 Payments